josipursan/ML/Supervised Machine Learning: Regression and Classification/W1/Notes.md

 &nbsp;&nbsp;&nbsp;-think of it like this : cost function freezes during each iteration; only once you've computed all new parameter values can you plug them back into the cost function

 -gradient descent should be implemented using the *simultaneous update* described above
-&nbsp;&nbsp;&nbsp;-however, even if you accidentally mess up, and don't update the paramters simultaneously, the gradient descent algorithm will probably work more or less ok (it probably adds a small error, or prolongs the seeking time)
+&nbsp;&nbsp;&nbsp;-however, even if you accidentally mess up, and don't update the parameters simultaneously, the gradient descent algorithm will probably work more or less ok (it probably adds a small error, or prolongs the seeking time)

 ## Gradient descent intuition
 -a derivative, generally speaking, indicates the rate of change
 -in our case, we are basically looking, at a given point of some model parameter (e.g. *w*, or *b*) what the derivative of J(w,b) will be W.R.T. say parameter *w*
--if the derivative is positive (meaning the tangent in that points points upwards towards the first quadrant), further steps of the observed parameter to the right will lead to an increase of J(w,b) (and vice versa also applies)
+-if the derivative is positive (meaning the tangent in that points points upwards towards area of the first quadrant), further steps of the observed parameter to the right will lead to an increase of J(w,b) (and vice versa also applies)
 -**note** : what you described in the remark above is the exact reason why you have subtraction in the term used to compute updated *w* and *b* values for each gradient descent iteration :
 w = w **-** $\alpha$ $\frac{\partial }{\partial w}$ J(w,b)
-w = _w - $\alpha \cdot (positiveValueFromPartialDerivative)$  --> this moves *w* leftwards!
+w = w - $\alpha \cdot (positiveValueFromPartialDerivative)$  --> this moves *w* leftwards!
-&nbsp;&nbsp;&nbsp;-this means that if the partial derivative indicates a positive change, we actually do not want that positive change - if this positive step was present in the equation used to compute updated parameters our parameters would diverge, not converge to the smallest possible cost function!
+&nbsp;&nbsp;&nbsp;-this means that if the partial derivative indicates a positive change, we actually do not want that positive change - if this positive step was present in the equation used to compute updated parameters our parameters would diverge, not converge to the smallest possible cost function value!

 ## Learning rate
 -learning rate has a big impact on the learning process

--if $\alpha$ is too small, each partial derivative result will be multiplied by this immensly small $\alpha$ value
+-if $\alpha$ is too small, each partial derivative result will be multiplied by this immensely small $\alpha$ value
 &nbsp;&nbsp;&nbsp;-eventually gradient descent will reach the necessary results, but in doing so it will waste more time than necessary because each step will be extremely slow
 &nbsp;&nbsp;&nbsp;-gradient descent will be too slow

-if $\alpha$ is too large, the coarsness of each step may cause your parameter to oscillate
+if $\alpha$ is too large, the coarseness of each step may cause your parameter to oscillate
-&nbsp;&nbsp;&nbsp;-due to oscillating, it might end up reaching the end of gradient descent, however, it might simply continue continue oscillating, never converging to a desired value
+&nbsp;&nbsp;&nbsp;-even if oscillating, it might end up reaching the end of gradient descent, however, it might simply continue continue oscillating, never converging to a desired value

 -what if, the cost function we are evaluating our parameters on, is not a squared error cost function, but instead some funky curve, containing one global minimum and multiple local minimums